tobiasnunn/tnunn_research/Notebook2.md

 comparing genera in families we have multiple samples in.
-As of now i am yet to do the API call. (still the 17th) I decided to run some more tests to try cut the time down by adding some more commands to my anothergo.sh script, specifically\_\_\_\_ I was having trouble with creating the slurm scripts on hawk, it was a lot of typing complex strings, so i made another script maker to automate that, which will be much more convenient when working at scale, here
+As of now i am yet to do the API call. (still the 17th) I decided to run some more tests to try cut the time down by adding some more commands to my anothergo.sh script.
+I was having trouble with creating the slurm scripts on hawk, it was a lot of typing complex strings, so i made another script maker to automate that, which will be much more convenient when working at scale, here

 ## Results